prince475/phase-1-week-3-code-challenge-Flatdango/README.md

 5. [License](#license)

 # Description
-For this assessment, you'll be working on Flatdango.
+This assessment was focused on working with Flatdango.

 Flatiron Movie Theater is open for business!
 You will be building out an application, Flatdango, that allows a user to purchase movie tickets from the theater.

+The instructions to build the code are as stated below:
-The instructions below will walk you through the process of ideation and planning your app: deciding on your user interface, planning how the information will be laid out on the page, etc. You should work through all the planning steps before you start doing any coding.
+A walk through the process of ideation and planning your app development;
+deciding on your user interface, planning how the information will be laid out on the page, etc. A work through all the planning steps is vital before you start doing any coding.

 ## Project Guidelines
 Your project should conform to the following set of guidelines: